Java Basic Syntax

 6. Method Names

 ii.
-If several words are used to form the name of the method, then each first letter of the inner word should be in Upper Case, Underscore are allowed.
-(This is allowed in java and please correct the below example as well both are correct syntax as per Java but as standard people follow lowercase first char in function name)
+If several words are used to form the name of the method, then each first letter of the inner word should be in Uppercase.
+Underscores are allowed, but not recommended.
+Also allowed are digits and currency symbols.

-public void employeeRecords() // valid syntax public void EmployeeRecords() // valid syntax
+public void employeeRecords() // valid syntax public void EmployeeRecords() // valid syntax, but discouraged

 7. Identifiers in java